timothygee/maze/README.md

 5. Generate Button

 Algorithm specific generation options
+* Wilson's Algorithm
+  * Next Node Selection: Which node should be selected to start the next path from
 * Randomised DFS/PRIM
   * Select Random %: Allows you to define how often to choose a random node from where to continue the algorithm from